Our Top-10 List: Favourite Historic Towns of Australia

 [ more Top-10 Lists ]

 New Norcia is Australia’s only monastic town, meaning it is mostly composed of a monastery and related buildings.
-It is just over an hour’s drive north of Perth, but where you are here you will feel like you are in another century.
+It is just over an hour’s drive north of Perth, but when you visit here, you will feel like you are in another century.
 We liked this place so much we got married here in 2004!
-You can just visit for a drink at the pub, a visit to the art gallery (a large collection of religious art including some by Spanish and Italian Masters), have a guided tour of the town, or stay overnight at one of the several accommodation options and take the time to explore for a bit longer.
+You can just drop in for a drink at the pub, a visit to the art gallery (a large collection of religious art including some by Spanish and Italian Masters), have a guided tour of the town, or stay overnight at one of the several accommodation options and take the time to explore for a bit longer.